-National KPA Strategic Objective KPI Review plse Unit of Measureme KPI Owner Actual performance Annual Target Annual QUARTE RLY TARGET irget outer ars nt 2017/18 2018/19 Target 2019/20 Sept' 19 Dec'19 Marc'20 June'20 2020/21 2021/22 Targe ts 2019/20 (MPPMR Reg.
-10 (c)) Basic Service Delivery The provision and maintenance of municipal services The provision of sanitation services to informal households (excluding invaded state owned land and private land) based on the standard of 1 toilet to 5 households (MPPMR Reg.
-10 (a)) The number of toilet structures provided in relation to the number of informal households (excluding invaded land unsuitable for housing and private land) Director: Communit y Services 794 770 790 - - - 790 790 790 Basic Service Delivery The provision and maintenance of municipal services Provision of sanitation services to informal households on invaded land with available funding.
+National KPA Strategic Objective KPI Review plse Unit of Measureme KPI Owner Actual performance Annual Target Annual Target QUARTE RLY TARGET Annual Ta nt 2017/18 2018/19 2019/20 Sept' 19 Dec'19 Marc'20 June'20 2020/21 2021/22 Targe ts 2019/20 (MPPMR Reg.
+10 (c)) J Basic Service Delivery The provision and maintenance of municipal services The provision of sanitation services to informal households (excluding invaded state owned land and private land) based on the standard of 1 toilet to 5 households (MPPMR Reg.
+10 (a)) The number of toilet structures provided in relation to the number of informal households (excluding invaded land unsuitable for housing and private land) Director: Communit y Services 794 770 794 - - - 794 794 794 Basic Service Delivery The provision and maintenance of municipal services Provision of sanitation services to informal households on invaded land with available funding.
 (Land Invasion refers to the illegal occupation of land, with the intention of establishing dwellings /a settlement upon it.
-An invasion may be by one individual or by The number of toilets provided for informal households on invaded land with available funding Director: Communit y Services New kpi 120 120 - - - 120 120 120
+An invasion may be by one individual or by hundreds of households).
+The number of toilets provided for informal households on invaded land with available funding Director: Communit y Services No kpi set 120 120 120 120 120

-National KPA Strategic Objective KPI Review plse Unit of Measureme KPI Owner Actual performance Annual Target Annual QUARTE RLY TARGET Annual Ta ye rget outer ars nt 2017/18 2018/19 Target 2019/20 Sept' 19 Dec'19 Marc'20 June'20 2020/21 2021/22 Targe s 2019/20 hundreds of households).
+National KPA Strategic Objective KPI Review plse Unit of Measureme KPI Owner Actual performance Annual Target Annual Target QUARTE RLY TARGET rget outer ars - nt 2017/18 2018/19 2019/20 Sept' 19 Dec'19 Marc'20 June'20 2020/21 2021/22 Targe ts 2019/20 .
 Basic Service Delivery The provision and maintenance of municipal services Provision of sanitation services to formal residential households.
 (A household is a residential unit being billed for the particular services rendered by way of the financial system (SAMRAS)) (MPPMR Reg.
-10 (a)) No of formal residential households which are billed for sewerage in accordance to the SAMRAS financial system Director: Communit y Services 29,165 29 841 29 841 - - - 29 841 29 841 29 841 Basic Service Delivery The provision and maintenance of municipal services 100% of the Municipal Infrastructure Grant (MIG) spent by 30 June (Actual MIG expenditure/ Allocation received) % Expenditure of allocated funds Director: Infrastructu re & Planning 79.70% 100% 100% 5% 40% 62.40% 100% 100% 100% Municipal Financial Viability and Management The provision of democratic, accountable and ethical governance Achieve a debt recovery rate not less than 96% (Receipts/total billed for the 12 month period x 100) % Recovered Director: Finance 99.35% 96% 96% 96% 96% 96% 96% 96% 96% Local Economic Development The promotion of tourism, economic and social development Support 50 SMME's in terms of the Emerging Contractor Development Number of Emerging Contractors supported Director: Economic Developm ent 43 50 50 0 25 0 25 50 50
+10 (a)) No of formal residential households which are billed for sewerage in accordance to the SAMRAS financial system Director: Communit y Services 29,165 29 841 29 165 - 29 165 30 040 30 941 Basic Service Delivery The provision and maintenance of municipal services 100% of the Municipal Infrastructure Grant (MIG) spent by 30 June (Actual MIG expenditure/ Allocation received) % Expenditure of allocated funds Director: Infrastructu re & Planning 79.70% 100% 100% 5% 40% 62.40% 100% 100% 100% Municipal Financial Viability and Management The provision of democratic, accountable and ethical governance Achieve a debt recovery rate not less than 96% (Receipts/total billed for the 12 month period x 100) % Recovered Director: Finance 99.35% 96% 96% 96% 96% 96% 96% 96% 96%